Yennamo Yedho

-Yennamo Yedho is a 2014 Indian Tamil language romantic comedy film directed by Ravi Thyagarajan starring Gautham Karthik, Rakul Preet Singh, and Nikesha Patel.
+Yennamo Yedho is a 2014 Indian Tamil language romantic comedy film directed by Ravi Thyagarajan starring Gautham Ram Karthik, Rakul Preet Singh, and Nikesha Patel.
 A remake of the Telugu film Ala Modalaindi, the film was produced by Ravi Prasad Productions and has music by D. Imman.
 Gopi Jagadeeswaran was the cinematographer and Lalgudi N Illayaraja, of Vishwaroopam fame, was the art director.
 The film released on 25 April 2014 to mixed reviews.
 The film's title was based on the song of the same name from Ko.

-In 2019, the film was dubbed in Hindi as Ajab Ashique Ki Gazab Kahani.
+In 2019, the film was dubbed in Hindi as Ajab Ashique Ki Gazab Kahani and Telugu as Andamaina Chandamama.

 Plot

 The film begins with an accident.
 Gautam is abducted by Chakravarthi.
 On the way, Gautam is forced to narrate his tale as he talks of stopping a marriage and John too talks of preventing a wedding.
 Hence, the flashback.
 Gautam is ready to propose to Simran with a bunch of roses, but destiny has other plans.
 Elsewhere, Nithya is playing cricket and hits Gautam with her shot.
 He is then taken to the hospital on a stretcher.
 Simran falls in love with Dr. Anand, who was treating Gautam and they get married eventually.
 Gautam is invited and leaves for the wedding, but cannot face Simran.
 When he walks out, he gets drunk and meets a drunk Nithya, who was actually in love with Anand.
 They go around freaking out during the night and part ways the next day.

 As destiny has it, they happen to meet in a pub after a few days.
 Gautam accompanies her everywhere.
 He realises he's in love with her, but before he could tell her, he finds out that she is already engaged.
 Gautam steps back and stays secluded.
 Nithya and her fiancé end their engagement over an argument about Gautam.
 Unaware of this and having moved on, Gautam starts dating a veterinary doctor Kavya, but they break up after an altercation.
 Nithya realizes that she loves Gautam and goes to his house after his mother dies, to propose to him, but is shocked to see Kavya in his house.
 Thinking that they both are married, she leaves for Bangalore and accepts the marriage proposal her parents set for her.
 After realizing Nithya misunderstood him, Gautam and his friends leave for Bangalore to stop the marriage.